isenberg/cosmographia_comets/README.md

 # Cosmographia

-This is a development fork of and old source copy of Cosmographia from https://github.com/claurel/cosmographia.
-For the latest free Cosmographia version go to https://naif.jpl.nasa.gov/naif/cosmographia.html .
+This is a development fork of an old source copy from 2015 of Cosmographia from https://github.com/claurel/cosmographia.
+For the latest free Cosmographia version go to https://naif.jpl.nasa.gov/naif/cosmographia.html.

 # Comet Visualization (planned)